 About the Department

-The Department of Romance Studies is a diverse and plurilingual academic unit that engages in research and instruction in French, Italian, Portuguese and Spanish, and in the historical minority languages of Europe and the Americas.
+The Department of Romance Studies is a diverse, plurilingual academic unit that engages in research and instruction in French, Italian, Portuguese and Spanish, and in the historically minoritized languages of Europe, the Mediterranean and the Americas.
 The principal aims of the Department are to preserve, increase, and transmit knowledge and understanding of the Romance languages, literatures and cultures within the transnational and regional contexts in which they have developed.

 The Department of Romance Studies and the College of Arts and Sciences support the University’s core values encouraging diversity and equal educational and employment opportunities throughout the University community.
-These values are articulated in the University’s non-discrimination policy and by the office of Diversity and Multicultural Affairs.
+These values are articulated in the department’s statement on Diversity, Equity, and Inclusion, as well as the University’s non-discrimination policy and by the office of Diversity and Multicultural Affairs.

 The Department of Romance Studies welcomes all students, regardless of immigration status.
 We recognize the pain and suffering that the current US administration’s efforts to repeal DACA, Deferred Action for Childhood Arrivals, is causing for many in our community.
 We share in the disappointment and sadness that UNC Chapel Hill’s leaders have expressed and join them in supporting all our students.